beevik/ntp/README.md

   authenticate the server's response.
 * `Extensions`: Extensions may be added to modify NTP queries before they are transmitted and to process NTP responses after they arrive.
-* `Dial`: A custom network connection "dialer" function used to override the default UDP dialer function.
+* `Dialer`: A custom network connection "dialer" function used to override the default UDP dialer function.